Veams/generator-veams/README.md

  * [grunt-csscomb](https://github.com/csscomb/grunt-csscomb) - The grunt plugin for sorting CSS properties in specific order.
  * [grunt-devtools](https://github.com/vladikoff/grunt-devtools) - An user interface in chrome to execute grunt tasks in your project
  * [grunt-data-separator](https://github.com/Sebastian-Fitzner/grunt-data-separator) - Split up your Data-URI or anything else into a separate CSS file.
  * [grunt-dr-svg-sprites](https://github.com/drdk/grunt-dr-svg-sprites) - Generate SVG Sprites with scss files.
+We provide a custom template to generate mixins and extends.
  * [grunt-grunticon](https://github.com/filamentgroup/grunticon) - Generate SVG-URI-SASS files with png fallbacks
  * [grunt-jsdoc](https://github.com/krampstudio/grunt-jsdoc) - This plugin enables you to integrate the generation of comments based documentation into your Grunt build.
  * [grunt-modernizr](https://github.com/Modernizr/grunt-modernizr) - grunt-modernizr sifts through your project files, gathers up your references to Modernizr tests and outputs a lean, mean Modernizr machine.